What is a Conservation Easement?

 Restrictions:

-• New structures can be built in the two designated Building Envelope areas with limitations
+- New structures can be built in the two designated Building Envelope areas

-• Hunting blinds and tree stands must be portable and non-permeant
+- Hunting blinds and tree stands can be portable and non-permeant

-• Trees in designated areas can be harvested with a Forest Management Plan approved by the Conservancy
+- Trees in designated areas can be harvested with a Forest Management Plan

-• Trails and two tracks can be maintained and added with Conservancy approval
+- Trails and two tracks can be maintained and added

 This list may not be all encompassing, for additional information please reference the full conservation easement document.